 -

 Rationalize the Denominator: In many situations, especially in algebra and calculus, it's necessary to rationalize the denominator, which means eliminating the square root from the denominator of a fraction.
 To do this, multiply both the numerator and denominator by the conjugate of the denominator.
-For example, to rationalize the denominator of 1/√2, multiply both the numerator and denominator by √2, resulting in √2/2.
+As an example, to rationalize the denominator of 1/√2, multiply both the numerator and denominator by √2, resulting in √2/2.

 -